Thu. Apr 2nd, 2026

 from skfem import FacetBasis

-from skfem.helpers import dot, mul, sym_grad
+from skfem.helpers import dot, mul, sym_grad, trace

 from skfem.supermeshing import elementwise_quadrature, intersect